|

 through Ireana's skull.
 She wanted to pee her pants.
 She

-had been told that her gaze was disturbing -- his was lethal.
+had been told that her gaze was disturbing -- his was frightening,

 35. Daniel cracked a tight smile and took his stare off of